Explore Scientific Research Careers

 Summer Program Details

-- The SPUR program schedule is 10 weeks from May 27 through August 1, 2025.
+- The SPUR program schedule is 10 weeks from May 26 - July 31, 2026.
 You must commit to working the entire ten weeks and participate in all program workshops.

 - You will work under the direct supervision of a Sanford Research mentor as part of the mentor’s research team.